 Better, less expensive acne products are out there

 We don't have any concerns that Skinception/Leading Edge Health will honor the satisfaction guarantee if you try ClearPores and don't see results.
-But, with many other less-expensive options to try, especially treatments with hundreds (or thousands) of user reviews you can read for yourself, you're probably not going to be impressed by this acne product.
+But, with many other less-expensive options to try, especially products with hundreds (or thousands) of user reviews you can read for yourself, you're probably not going to be impressed by this acne product.
 Keep it in reserve as an alternative if you don't find what you're looking for in our higher-ranked acne solutions.

-AcnEase promises to treat acne from the inside out, using a proprietary blend of herbs to fight existing blemishes and prevent new ones from forming.
+AcnEase promises to fight acne from the inside out, using a proprietary blend of herbs to fight existing blemishes and prevent new ones from forming.
 This is an oral supplement with no corresponding topical creams or other applications.